ClementPerroud/Gym-Trading-Env/README.md

 Installation
 ---------------

-Crypto Trading Env supports Python 3.9+ on Windows, Mac, and Linux.
+Gym Trading Env supports Python 3.9+ on Windows, Mac, and Linux.
 You can install it using pip:

 ```bash
 pip install gym-trading-env